 Baklava is a rich, decadent dessert recipe made of layers of flaky filo dough, filled with chopped roasted walnuts, and sweetened with a sticky honey sauce.

 I grew up eating baklava and it's truly one of my favorite sweet treats.
-Much like my Salt & Honey Pie, just a teeny taste goes a long way!

 I've enjoyed baklava for as long as I can remember, but I never dared try to make it because I thought it would be too intimidating.